USCqserver/HOQSTTutorials.jl/markdown/introduction/03-polaron_transformed_redfield.md

 ---
 author: "Huo Chen"
-title: "An tutorial on polaron transformed Redfield equation"
+title: "A tutorial on the polaron transformed Redfield equation"
 ---